TeiganH/black-thumb/README.md

 1. `rails s`
 1. Open new terminal tab and start back-end server on localhost 3000
 1. `cd client`
-1. Start the front-end server on localhost 3001 (a browser
+1. Start the front-end server on localhost 3001 (a browser)
+1. `npm i`
 1. `npm start`

 ## Wireframes